ReclaimTheWild/en/equipment_crafting/armor.md

 |------------|--------|--------|--------|--------|--------|--------|
 | Civilian   | 5      | 5      | 5      | 5      | 5      | 5      |
 | All Others | 10     | 10     | 10     | 10     | 10     | 10     |
-{: .rtw-table .centered-bold .fixed-columns }
+{: .rtw-table .centered-bold .fixed-columns-100 }

 ## Buying and Selling Armor